Hoyasumii/avengers-endgame/README.md

 BRUCE (Memory): You murdered trillions!

-THANOS (Memory): You should be grat
+THANOS (Memory): You should be grate